 For at least three decades scientists and environmental activists have been warning (although inaccurately) that the world is on the verge of a global warming “apocalypse” that will flood coastal cities, tear up roads and bridges with mega-storms and bring widespread famine and misery to much of the world.
 How will the environment fair under Trump's presidency?

-*UPDATE: Under Trump America's CO2 emissions hit a 67 year low , reduced its carbon dioxide emissions by 41.8 million tons from 2016 to 2017 and the largest decline in CO2 emissions in the world; The earth's ozone layer shrunk to a record low in 2017; Trump’s EPA has cleaned up more contanimated sites in less time and at a faster pace than the Obama administration did in all of 2015 and 2016; And setting number of companies and auctions sales of offshore wind leases as Trump pushes green technology.
+*UPDATE: Under Trump America's CO2 emissions hit a 67 year low and carbon dioxide emissions is reduced by 41.8 million tons from 2016 to 2017 which is the largest decline in CO2 emissions in the world.
+The earth's ozone layer shrunk to a record low in 2017.
+The EPA hit a 13-year high in deleting toxic "superfund sites".
+A record setting number of companies and auctions sales of offshore wind leases as Trump pushes green technology.
 The earth is greener than it was 20 years ago.
 One of the fastest-shrinking glaciers on Earth is now growing again.

 1/24/17: President Donald Trump signed an executive order advancing both the Keystone XL and Dakota Access pipelines.
 In doing so, Trump kept one of his many campaign promises and also guaranteed creation of many new jobs.
 So the move was good for the jobs industry, economy and energy sector.
 And we lay out the case on our Energy Page why we believe oil drilling is currently the most effective energy solution.
 But as far as the environment is concerned?
 That still remains to be seen.
 Unfortunately there have been too many pipeline accidents in America in just the last 16 years (start of the the 21st century).
 Hopefully there are no accidents with these two new pipelines.
 However the actions of the pipeline protesters should be mentioned.
 Not only did they set over 20 fires, including burning two children, they also left massive amounts of garbage at the very site they were protesting to protect.